nesh170/SLogo/DESIGN/DESIGN.md

 <img src="https://raw.githubusercontent.com/duke-compsci308-spring2015/slogo_team02/master/DESIGN/hierachyCommands.JPG?token=AIax0FZW9NL8pnUaaTPDJeyWckE3Ixkaks5U6m9hwA%3D%3D">

 Our project is divided into two major sections, view and model.
-The view is the front-end of the IDE that deals with the visualization of the scene and the user interface; the model is the back-end the processes the user commands and manages the states and behaviors of the turtles.
-The two sections are separated from each other and server their goals as public APIs.
-As we designed the APIs in a way that each API is independent of use of the calling party, both APIs are compatible with platforms other than the ones specified in the project.
+The view is the front-end of the IDE that deals with the visualization of the scene and the user interface; the model is the back-end that processes the user commands and manages the states and behaviors of the turtles.
+The two sections are separated from each other and serve their goals as public APIs.
+We designed the APIs in a way that each API is independent of use of the calling party, so both APIs are compatible with platforms other than the ones specified in the project.
 The model class acts on the turtles (or the designated objects) in response to the user commands passed from the view class and updates the current states of the turtles.
 By calling the public methods of the view class, the model class is then able to display the state of each turtle on the scene.
 To facilitate the communication between the model class and the view class, we have a controller class designed to manage the flow of the whole command interpreting process and passes data from the view to the model class.

+Controller part of the program functions as a mediator between view and model parts, and contains both view and model objects as instances.
+It has clearScreen() method, which calls the clearScreen() method in the View object, execute() method, which directly receives the String command from the user and passes it to either View object, Model object, or both depending on its type, and changeLanguage() method, which takes in external resource file for translation.
+The controller class is also the main class (containing main()) used to run the program.

 The model class serves as the external API of the back-end.
+It has an instance of the view so that it can update the view in response to commands entered by the user, and also keeps track of all of the turtle objects in the current SLogo environment.
 It has a processCommand() method and a changeLanguage() method.
 The processCommand() method is the main method that parses the string and applies the command to the turtles.
 The changeLanguage() method changes the default language of the parser.
 The parser class serves as the internal API that interprets and executes the commands.

+Internal API of the model class contains parse() method, which is called by the processCommand(), that creates a Program object according to the String parameter passed on as a command instruction.
+Its execute() method takes in a Program object and calls the execute() method on the program.
+The Program object contains a list of Command/Statement objects (pictured in their hierarchy above) which are executed in order, each of which calls methods on turtles, the view, and/or the model depending on it’s functionality.

 The view class serves as the external API of the front-end.
 It has specific methods that display the effects of different commands and presents the current state of the turtle to the user.
-In more details, it has drawTurtle() and moveTurtle() method to visualize forward and backward movement, and rotate() method to visualize rotation.
+In more detail, it has drawTurtle() and moveTurtle() methods to visualize forward and backward movement, and the rotate() method to visualize rotation.
 In addition, it provides a user interface including dropdown menus and other setting buttons for the user to interact with the IDE.

+Internal API of the View class contains methods called by the methods in the external API of the View class to help visualize the movement of the ViewTurtle objects.
+It contains lineDraw() method that draws the line along the turtle’s movement when the pen is up and removeViewTurtle() and initializeViewTurtle() methods that alter the ArrayList<ViewTurtle>, which is the private storage of ViewTurtle objects inside the View class.
+Printing the message on console and sending the command is also done in this part of the view class.

 In terms of the inputs of the program, there are various resource files needed to support the functionality of the IDE.
 For the front-end, text files are needed to fill in the texts on the buttons and other interactive components on the screen; for the back-end, a syntax properties file and a library of language translations are needed for the parser.

 Exceptions are handled within the main sections of our project.
 For the front-end, exceptions will be thrown for input errors such as invalid file path or invalid color.
 The back-end will throw exceptions if the input command line is invalid or the chosen language is not supported by the library.